STREAMING PROGRAM INFORMATION

 Vines, leaves, and vegetables provide the basis for creating wonderful, evocative prints on fabric.
-Using colorful Akua water-based printmaking ink, celebrate spring by spending a day experimenting with hand-printing on fabrics using seasonal natural materials.
+Using colorful Akua water-based printmaking ink, experiment with hand-printing on fabrics using seasonal natural materials.

 Participants first practice their printmaking techniques on muslin, and later use a cotton or cotton-blend solid white (or light-colored) shirt, and print on that as well.
 The inks used can be heat-set with an iron and washed, so the technique can be applied to other fabrics including silk, linen, and batik prints to make clothing, table runners, or fabric for quilts.

 - This studio arts program is a Zoom Meeting to allow for patron and instructor interaction.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.

 - Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.

 - View Common FAQs about our Streaming Programs on Zoom.